Top Quark Physics at the Tevatron: Sources of Systematic Uncertainty

 The parton distribution functions result from multi-dimensional fits to dozens of measurements made by a variety of different experiments.
-The CTEQ and MRST collaborations provide eigenvectors representing $\pm 1\sigma$ variations of $20$ uncorrelated parameters affecting the resulting PDFs.
+The CTEQ~\cite{cteq} and MRST~\cite{mrst} collaborations provide eigenvectors representing $\pm 1\sigma$ variations of $20$ uncorrelated parameters affecting the resulting PDFs.
 The difference associated with each variation is evaluated by reweighing the \ttbar\ events in the nominal Monte Carlo sample using each eigenvector in turn.
 The $+ 1\sigma$ and $- 1\sigma$ variations are quadratically summed separately.
-In addition, samples generated with different $\alpha_s$ and PDF fits from different collaborations are also generated and differences included in the associated PDF systematic uncertainty.
+In addition, samples generated with different $\alpha_s$ and different PDF fits are also generated and differences included in the associated PDF systematic uncertainty.

 The signal \ttbar\ samples are generated with several different Monte Carlo generators.
 For those Monte Carlo samples which reasonably model the observed data distributions, the \ttbar\ yields and kinematic distributions are evaluated in full.
-Differences between the nominal Monte Carlo sample and any viable alternative sample are assigned as systematic uncertainties.
-This systematic primarily accounts for differences in parton shower and fragmentation modeling but also includes possible effects from differences in the modeling of the \ttbar\ $p_T$ spectrum, \ttbar\ spin correlations, and final state radiation.
+Differences between the Monte Carlo samples are assigned as a systematic uncertainty that primarily accounts for differences in parton shower and fragmentation modeling but also includes possible effects from differences in the modeling of the \ttbar\ $p_T$ spectrum, \ttbar\ spin correlations, and final state radiation.